 If your small business falls short of Google's standards, you could potentially lose valued customers and page views, lowering your ranking against competition.

 What companies can do

 The most obvious solution is to make your mobile website more user-friendly.
 To do so, Google suggests the following steps:

 - Visit Google's guide to mobile-friendly sites.
-This page offers several ways to make your site more mobile-friendly, such as by using software or a third-party developer.
+This page offers several ways to make your site more mobile-friendly, such as using software or a third-party developer.

 - Take Google's Mobile-Friendly Test to see how optimized your website is for mobile viewing.
-You can test a single page on your site or several webpages and see exactly how Google's own Googlebot views the pages when determining search results.
+You can test a single page on your site or several webpages and see exactly how Googlebot views the pages when determining search results.

 - Use Webmaster Tools to generate a Mobile Usability Report, which helps identify any issues with your website when viewed on a mobile device.

 Also, Brady stated that the ROI for email marketing is nearly double that of mobile, social media and other digital marketing platforms.
 If you're concerned that your mobile friendliness won't be up to par come July, develop other marketing channels to boost your ROI.